-It’s no secret that construction sites can be dangerous, especially to those working within them.
+It’s no secret that construction sites can be dangerous and accidents on construction sites are typically very serious.
 Construction site safety is imperative in keeping workers safe from injuries and sometimes even death.
 Tom Sinas, Grand Rapids personal injury attorney, recently appeared on Fox 17’s “Know the Law” to help Michigan workers understand safety standards and laws implemented to keep them safe.

 Importance of MIOSHA & Construction Site Safety